Wieskamp-led No. 15 Iowa routs Michigan State 88-58 - WTMJ

 BIG PICTURE

-Iowa: Teams can take Garza away and still not beat the Hawkeyes.
-The 6-foot-11 center scored at least 16 points in every other game this season.
-Garza had eight points at Michigan State, his lowest total since scoring nine on Nov.
+Iowa: Teams can throw the kitchen sink at Garza, as Izzo said his team did, and not beat the Hawkeyes.
+He scored at least 16 points in every other game this season.
+Garza had his lowest total since scoring nine points on Nov.
 29, 2019, against San Diego State.
 He was a sophomore the last time a Big Ten team held him to single digits.

 POLL IMPLICATIONS